Recycling A-Z for staff members

 Process for disposal

-- If items are broken or otherwise not-reusable or recyclable, box it up securely and place box in external General Waste bin or contact the Service Centre to arrange collection.
+If items are broken or otherwise not reusable, box securely and place box in external General Waste bin.

 Paint, varnish and glue including bituminous based substances, and other substances used in the maintenance and upkeep of buildings and roofs.